Dead-Bytes/Dead-Bytes/README.md

 (Top 5, Mantle Global Hackathon), and a founding engineer role that raised funding building on-chain systems from scratch.

+⚙️ **Where I am now** — Back in AI, but as an engineer, not a researcher.
+Building the real, unglamorous plumbing that agentic systems actually run on — and slowly learning that good software design is its own kind of elegance, maybe the truest test of it.
+Less about proving something works once, more about making it keep working.

 ⚛️ **What's next** — Quantum algorithms.
 Same pursuit, new frontier: what's the simplest, most elegant way to compute this?